daos-stack/daos/utils/debug/README-worktrees.md

 # 4. run standalone unit tests (isolated, safe regardless of what's "live")
 ./run-vos_tests.sh

+# 5. functional tests (exclusive: ftest drives the cluster-wide systemd units,
+#    so make this ticket the live one first); defaults from FTEST_* in env.sh,
+#    ./files/ftest/ overlaid onto the install tree before each run
+./build-daos.sh --activate && ./run-ftest.sh PoolCreateSlowSvc
 ```

 Steps 1-4 are all isolated per ticket: `provision-daos.sh` (step 2) doesn't
 repoint the shared `/etc/ld.so.conf.d`/PAM PATH by default
 (`daos_client_manage_system_paths=false`), so it no longer races with
 another ticket's provisioning run the way a bare `ansible-playbook` call
 would.
-Only running a *live* `start-daos.sh` multi-node cluster (which
+Only running a *live* `start-daos.sh` multi-node cluster or the
-needs `build-daos.sh --activate` first) remains exclusive across tickets —
+functional tests (both need `build-daos.sh --activate` first) remains
+exclusive across tickets —
 see the generated `README.md`'s "Isolation model" section for exactly why
 (shared systemd units, the activated `ld.so.conf.d` entry, and ultimately
 the physical PMEM/NVMe/network hardware on `brd-216..219`).